One of the most important lessons you’ll ever learn as a marketer is this:

 Infographics, if properly done, get shared fairly widely and would be another way to have your audience spread the message in your post even more.
 Plus, you can potentially gain momentum on other underutilized platforms using infographics, such as Pinterest.

-Here’s a great post from Neil Patel on Quicksprout about creating popular infographics.
+Here’s a great post from Neil Patel on Quicksprout on why infographics still matter in 2024.

 A lot of people are also utilizing Slideshare for lead and traffic generation.
 If your most popular post is a list post, this becomes even easier for you, where one item in your list would equal one slide.